 Discover, Participate, Connect

-After getting to know the city and its inhabitants with firsthand research, we found that Pittsburghers typically find out about gatherings through word of mouth, social media, or flyers they see in social gathering places.
-But all of these methods still keep people in their bubbles because these people don’t have exposure to happenings outside of their immediate social circle or physical location.
-We tried to bypass these physical constraints of interaction by reinforcing the benefits of physical modes of information dissemination — flyers.
-GATHR, which takes event data that is found on physical flyers and creates an online directory, supplements traditional ways of becoming part of the community by bridging individuals with the happenings going on in their city.
+Pittsburghers typically find out about gatherings through word of mouth, social media, or flyers they see in social gathering places.
+But all of these methods still keep people in their social bubbles.
+We bypass these physical constraints of interaction by reinforcing the benefits of physical modes of information dissemination — flyers.

 With GATHR, we aim to help people to open up their bubble with publicly accessible event data that is crowdsourced and easily searchable.